Awnings are either fitted to the roof or wall of a vehicle. Which method is suitable depends on the following three factors:

-Ultimately, this comes down to individual preferences and the amount of space available on your vehicle for mounting.
+Ultimately, this comes down to individual preferences and the money you would like to spend and how hungry your are for comfort.
 We outline key details below:

 Benefit - It is quick and easy!
-At the click of a button, the awning will open or close within 35 secs.
+At the click of a button, the awning will open or close within some seconds.

 Benefit - You have freedom to travel to the remotest destinations!
 No reliance on power, so no limitations.

 Disadvantage - It just take you some small efforts to open and close the awning manually

 Consider the following when deciding to purchase a supported or self-supported awning:

 Your dealer would like to inform you in more details about our awnings and accessories and which products can be combined:

 Camp Room – Only compatible with Dometic awnings with support legs

 My Room – Only compatible with self-supported electric wall awning PerfectWall PW 3500

 If you’re staying somewhere for a short period of time or want to react quickly to a sudden change in weather, you may appreciate the quick action of an automatic awning.
 Don’t forget to factor in the amount of time needed for putting up any accessories, such as a Camp Room: